-To solve this, we need to stop seeing communication as a means-to-an-end and start seeing it as a culture.
+To solve this, we need to stop seeing communication as a means to an end and start seeing it as a culture.
 While employee autonomy (that we discussed earlier) is important, it must also be made clear that there must be no hesitation in communicating any doubts or concerns with the superiors.

 Likewise, the superiors should be able to communicate their expectations in a clear manner.
-If both the situations are achieved, you can easily enhance productivity in the workplace.
+If both situations are achieved, you can easily enhance productivity in the workplace.

-5. Cultivate trust and loyalty
+5. Cultivate Trust and Loyalty:

 Trust and loyalty are the bedrock upon which employer-employee relationships are built.
 If the employees do not care about the company or think that the company doesn’t care about them, they certainly won’t give their best at the workplace.
-To enhance productivity, the employers need to place their trust in the employees and earn back the same.
+To enhance productivity, employers need to place their trust in the employees and earn back the same.

 Trust would lead to loyalty, as the employees would start feeling a sense of belonging to the organization.
 This would obviously lead to more dedication and efforts at work, thus improving their productivity significantly.

-Given that most companies struggle with poor employee productivity, it is easy to assume that it is not easy to enhance productivity at workplace.
+Given that most companies struggle with poor employee productivity, it is easy to assume that it is not easy to enhance productivity at the workplace.
 However, the truth is far from this.
-All you need is the right methods, tools and a positive approach, and you will realize that achieving higher productivity isn't so difficult after all, since the results will be before all to see!
+All you need is the right methods, tools and a positive approach, and you will realize that achieving higher productivity isn’t so difficult after all, since the results will be before all to see!